 LOOK AND EVALUATE BEFORE YOU GRIND!!!

 If you cannot grind the pipe then find someone who can.
 It’s also good to know a welder.

 If your collector section is truly a mess you might want to consider Burns Stainless for one of their beautiful merge collectors.
 This is not the specific aim of this article but sometimes parts and pieces are beyond an easy fix.
 If it will take more time and money to fix a sub-standard part, then the least expensive thing to do is to purchase quality parts and services in the first place.
 Again, evaluate and buy smart.

 A good pipe will be improved with thermal coating and or wrap.
 Keeping the heat inside the header unit as explained earlier is a good thing.
 When the pipe’s temperature is more uniform so too is the engines reaction to atmospheric and jetting changes, one less, or at least a smaller variable.
 When all of the other work is done then finish the pipe work off with Thermal coating, it is in-expensive insurance.

 All of this will garner you consistent, usable power.
 This covered just a couple of performance details.
-There’s more, hand on.
+There’s more, hang on.